Redback-Operations/redback-documentation/docs/onboarding/company-policy/data-analytics-framework.md

    Use combinations of techniques to validate hypotheses and conduct deeper analyses.

 3. **Advanced Techniques**
-   Utilize advanced techniques like NLP or neural networks if necessary.
+   Utilise advanced techniques like Natural Language Processing (NLP), used to deal with speech patterns and AI speech recognition,  or neural networks if necessary.

 4. **Iterative Approach**
    Refine techniques and methodologies as needed.